-Layton, a Republican, was the representative for Delaware's at-large district from 1919 to 1923.
+Layton was the representative for Delaware’s at-large district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Layton missed 165 of 701 roll call votes, which is 23.5%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.